syncfusion-content/blazor-docs/blazor/gantt-chart/getting-started.md

 ## Handling exceptions
 Exceptions that occur during Gantt actions can be handled without stopping the application.
 These error messages or exception details can be acquired using the [OnActionFailure](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_OnActionFailure) event.

-The argument passed to the [OnActionFailure](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_OnActionFailure)event contains the error details returned from the server.
+The argument passed to the [OnActionFailure](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_OnActionFailure) event contains the error details returned from the server.

 N> We recommend you bind the `OnActionFailure` event during your application development phase, this helps you to find any exceptions.
 You can pass these exception details to our support team to get a solution as early as possible.